Latent Shapes

 The reconstruct API request is defined as follows.

-Due to the Marching Cubes algorithm, there is a trade-off between reconstruction quality and reconstruction speed depending on the resolution size.
+Due to the Marching Cubes algorithm, there is a trade-off between reconstruction quality and reconstruction speed depending on the resolution.

 Therefore, this parameter is made adjustable by the user to balance fidelity and performance.